-Grants are approved by the State Board of Education - Subgrantees receive annual written Grant Award Notification (GAN) letters regarding the State Board of Education (SBE) approved funding allocation for the 21st CCLC program for each year within the grant award period.
-The grant period is concurrent with the Sate fiscal year, July 1st - June 30th, unless otherwise noted and approved by the SBE.
+21st CCLC Grant Applications are approved by the State Board of Education (SBE).
+Sub-grantees receive annual Grant Award Notification (GAN) letters regarding the SBE approved funding allocation for the 21st CCLC program each year within the grant award period.
+The grant period is concurrent with the State fiscal year, July 1st - June 30th, unless otherwise noted and approved by the SBE.

-The Grant Award Notification letters include the award amount approved for the year being funded, either the initial or current year, as well as the annual award assurances, among other things.
-Grant awards must be annually accepted/approved by the Subgrantee's local Board of Education or Board of Directors, whichever is applicable.
-Grant Award Notification letters and documented evidence of Board approval must be maintained for monitoring purposes.
+The GAN letters include the award amount approved for the year being funded, either the initial or current year, as well as the annual award assurances.
+Grant Awards must be annually accepted/approved by the Sub-grantee's local Board of Education or Board of Directors, whichever is applicable.
+GAN letters and documented evidence of Board approval must be maintained for monitoring purposes.